 I go through eye drops like most of you through chocolate. :D Don’t worry; I don’t drink them.
 But they are an almost daily part of my nighttime skincare routine, so I should consider buying stocks in 2 fav companies. :P

 Let’s begin at the beginning (surprise, surprise).
 5 years ago both of my retinas detached.
 Few laser treatments later, and I had my eyesight without huge black circles in sight, but eyes were dry as Sahara.

 So eye drops became my norm.
 You know me … I bought every eye drop I could find that was without preservatives and used them religiously.

-After a few months, my eyes got better and I started wearing eye make up again.
-I was simply horrified to see how much black was still on a tissue even after removing eye makeup first with remover and then gel.
+After a few months, my eyes got better, and I started wearing eye makeup again.
+I was horrified to see how much black was still on a tissue even after removing eye makeup first with remover and then gel.

-I should mention that I do not use waterproof mascaras (I would expect even worse outcomes there), but I have to go for the uncrumbling ones or my eyes simply can’t handle them otherwise.
+I should mention that I do not use waterproof mascaras (I would expect even worse outcomes there), but I have to go for the uncrumbling ones, or my eyes can’t handle them otherwise.

 Both of us use only drops without preservatives and even after all this time, I still stand behind that decision.
 As you can see Vismed Multi (0.18% sodium hyaluronate) and Bepanthol (0,15 % sodium hyaluronate, 2 % dexpanthenol) both have special caps that allow them to be preservative-free.
 Both cost around 12 EUR in Slovenia.

 When I buy single-dose eye drops, I usually go for Artelac UNO (hypromellose) as they are large enough I can wash both eyes out with one dose.